Colimits of internal categories: Constructing finite -colimits of internal categories via simpler colimits

 Finally, in Section \ref{sec: coeqaulisers finish} we show that for abstract reasons these steps combine in such a way that $Q:= PK: \B \to \C$ is the coequaliser of the original parallel pair $F, G: \A \to \B$.
 We prove Proposition \ref{coequaliser out of discrete category}, as required for step (1) above, using the following two auxiliary constructions.

 \begin{enumerate}[i] \item The construction of free categories on graphs.
 We use their universal property. \item The construction of coequifiers of parallel pairs of internal natural transformations.
-We show in Corollary \ref{Corollary coequifiers} that when $\E$ has pullback stable coequalisers then $\CatE$ has coequifiers of arbitrary pairs of internal natural transformations. \end{enumerate}
+We show in Corollary \ref{Corollary coequifiers} that when $\E$ has pullback-stable coequalisers then $\CatE$ has coequifiers of arbitrary pairs of internal natural transformations. \end{enumerate}

 In step (1) above, we first forget about any morphisms in $\A$ and instead generate the coequaliser on objects and consider the graph $\mathcal{G}$ which has equivalence classes of objects in $\B$ as objects and morphisms in $\B$ as edges.
-The free category on this graph gives us a category whose morphisms are strings of morphisms in $\B$ that become composable once the we coequalise on objects.
+The free category on this graph gives us a category whose morphisms are strings of morphisms in $\B$ that become composable once we coequalise on objects.
 We require an internal functor $\B \to \mathbf{F}(\mathcal{G})$, but the construction so far only guarantees us a morphism of their underlying graphs.
 The final two coequifiers extend this to a morphism of graphs which respects identities and composition.

 Step (2) then considers the morphisms of $\A$, and takes the coequaliser just on morphisms.
 This requires only exactness properties in $\E$.